rwxrob/notes/TRAINING.md

 ***I'm old.***  I don't recover like my youth.
 This means unless I want to go on TRT I need to keep it really light in order to recover from *any* strength training at all.
 It also means that to combat sarcopenia I *must* do at least two sessions of strength training a week to have a life worth living the way I want in retirement.

 ***I need more sleep.*** Part of aging is that my body—especially my brain—simply stops working when I'm not well rested.
 It's essential that I take regular naps throughout the day to regain my cognitive ability for work.
 It also clears out the cortisol built up and releases 80% of the growth hormone for the day.

+***I'm prone to mental stress.*** I'm a worrier.
+I always have been.
+This is the reason I can't drop that last little bit of weight and keep it off.
+I feel myself twitching and stressing even just writing stuff like this.
+My job is full of stress as I code because it is so intense when I am doing it.
+I think the main reason I got so totally ripped when doing yoga all those years was because of how it helped with that.